Data

 Knapsack

-Since uncertain coefficients appear only in the objective function, item weights are fixed.
+Only the cost coefficients are uncertain; item weights are fixed.
 Let \(m\) be the number of items and \(k\) the number of resource dimensions.
 The weights \(\mathcal{W} \in \mathbb{R}^{k \times m}\) are sampled from 3 to 8 with one decimal place of precision.
-The cost coefficients are \(c_i^j = \lceil [\frac{5}{{3.5}^{deg}} (\frac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3)^{deg} + 1] \cdot \epsilon_i^j \rceil\).
+The cost coefficients are \(c_i^j = \big\lceil \big[\tfrac{5}{{3.5}^{deg}} \big(\tfrac{1}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + 3\big)^{deg} + 1\big] \cdot \epsilon_i^j \big\rceil\).

 Parameters:

-• num_data (int) – number of data points
+• num_data – number of data points

-• num_features (int) – dimension of features
+• num_features – dimension of features

-• num_items (int) – number of items
+• num_items – number of items

-• dim (int) – dimension of multi-dimensional knapsack
+• dim – dimension of multi-dimensional knapsack

-• deg (int) – data polynomial degree
+• deg – polynomial degree of the feature-to-cost mapping

-• seed (int) – random state seed
+• seed – random state seed (default 135 for reproducibility)

 Returns: